-Access | The ability to access, use, control, and / or own assets, resources, opportunities, services, benefits, infrastructure.
+Access | The ability to access, use, and/or own assets, resources, opportunities, services, benefits, and infrastructure.

 Decision-making | The ability to make decisions free of coercion at individual, family, community, and societal levels.
+This can include control over assets and ability to make decisions in leadership.

-Participation | The level of engagement in societal affairs and systems of power that influence and determine development, life activities and outcomes.
+Participation | The ability to participate in or engage in societal affairs and systems of power that influence and determine development, life activities, and outcomes.

-Systems | Equal and inclusive systems that promote equity, account for the different needs of vulnerable populations and create enabling environments for their engagement.
+Systems | The availability of equal and inclusive systems that promote equity, account for the different needs of vulnerable populations, and create enabling environments for their engagement.

-Well-being | Agency, capability and status, relating to confidence, dignity, sense of worth, safety, health and overall physical, emotional, psychological and spiritual well-being.
+Well-being | The sense of worth, capability status, confidence, dignity, safety, health, and overall physical, emotional, psychological, and spiritual well-being.
+This includes living free from gender-based violence, HIV, and all forms of stigma and discrimination.